fmaste/Haskell/nix/Internals.md

 ### Settings

-The main configuration (if there exists something like a main config in Nix) is located on ```/etc/nix/nix.conf``` and only has one parameter with the prefix used for the newly created unix user names and groups names.
+The main configuration (if there exists something like a main config in Nix) is located on ```/etc/nix/nix.conf``` and by default only has one parameter with the prefix used for the newly created unix user names and groups names.
 How are this users and groups used?
 I guess we will find it later:

 ```console
 $ cat /etc/nix/nix.conf